optimocha/speed-booster-pack/README.md

 We're constantly working on new features so stay tuned for more and more on every major release!

-For complete usage instructions, you can visit the [Plugin Documentation](https://speedboosterpack.com/docs/) page.
+For complete usage instructions, you can visit the [Speed Booster Pack documentation](https://speedboosterpack.com/docs/) page.

 ### Translators are always welcome & always rewarded!